Olympics: Imane Khelif wins women's boxing gold – DW – 08/09/2024

 Olympics: Imane Khelif wins women's boxing goldAugust 9, 2024

-Algerian boxer Imane Khelif claimed a unanimous points decisigon against China's Yang Liu in the women's welterweight gold medal fight on Friday evening.
+Algerian boxer Imane Khelif claimed a unanimous points decision against China's Yang Liu in the women's welterweight gold medal fight on Friday evening.

 The 25-year-old won welterweight (maximum 66 kilos or 145 pounds) gold after facing intense scrutiny throughout the competition.

-She completed a dominant run through her weight class at the Olympics, not being judged to lose a single round in her run to the final.
+She completed a dominant run through her weight class at the Olympics, not being judged to lose a single round en route to the final.

+"I'm very happy.
+For eight years this has been my dream, and I'm now the Olympic champion and gold medallist," Khelif said after the fight.
+"I've worked for eight years, no sleep, eight years tired.
+Now I'm Olympic champion."

-Large numbers of Algerian fans flocked to the Court Philippe Chartrier at Roland Garros, better known as the home to French Open Tennis, to cheer for Khelif.
+Large numbers of Algerian fans had flocked to the Court Philippe Chatrier at Roland Garros, better known as the home to French Open tennis, to cheer for Khelif.

 Gender eligibility furor overshadows Olympic run